 1) Labor by the hour:

-For Radios with 160 volt filter capacitors, the labor is $65.00 per hour + parts + sales tax (NY State Residents) + return shipping.
+For Radios with 160 volt electrolytic capacitors, the labor is $65.00 per hour + parts + sales tax (NY State Residents) + return shipping.

-For Radios with higher voltage filter capacitors, the labor is $70.00 per hour + parts + sales tax (NY State Residents) + return shipping.
+For Radios with higher voltage electrolytic capacitors, the labor is $70.00 per hour + parts + sales tax (NY State Residents) + return shipping.

 There is an additional charge for mechanical work.